-When you are logged in, click ‘Resources’ on the left hand.
-On the left hand side will be subject tabs.
-From there, click the subject and you will see the 1remote learning folder mentioned above.
-If your child has forgotten their password, then please email email@example.com and your email will be forwarded to the IT support team.
+When you are logged in, click ‘Resources’ in the top bar.
+A drop-down menu with each subject area will show.
+From there, click the subject and then 'For Students' - you will see the 1remote learning folder mentioned above.
+If your child has forgotten their password, then please email firstname.lastname@example.org and your email will be forwarded to the IT support team.

 2. Microsoft Teams